luisdeltoro/sanmo/README.md

 This project has been structured following the [python-blueprint](https://github.com/johnthagen/python-blueprint) from [johnthagen](https://github.com/johnthagen).

-This is small project, I'm using to learn python.
-It strives to be good idiomatic python, but being myself a newbie to python programming is probably full of mistakes and there's for sure potential for great improvement.
+This is small project, that I'm personally using to learn python.
+Although it strives to be idiomatic python, it's probably full of mistakes since I'm myself pretty new to the language.
+This gives huge potential upside for improvements.
 I'll add those improvements and make things more idiomatic as I learn.

 ## What's this project about?